Modular Construction: The Industrialized Solution for Disaster Recovery

 Signature Building Systems partners with developers, general contractors, and public agencies to deliver modular recovery housing that’s faster, safer, and repeatable.

-Our Mid-Atlantic factory and team support projects from the North Carolina to New England, single-family rebuilds to PHIUS-level multifamily projects.
+Our factory and team support modular projects along the East Coast from North Carolina through New England, single-family rebuilds to PHIUS-level multifamily projects.